Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 - Relevance to your industry

-- Are fairly new (don’t have any great answers yet)
+- Is fairly new (doesn’t have any great answers yet)

 5) Post strong answers.
 You must follow up those great questions with strong answers of your own.
 Here’s how you can write a strong Quora answer:

 - Use the first few lines to hook them in.
 Users can only see the first 3-4 lines in their feed, so you need to hook them from the beginning so they’ll click on your answer.